 Philadelphia Restaurant Slip and Fall Accident Lawyer

 Enjoying a night out at a restaurant is a treat for many of us, so when a fun time turns into a disaster, it can be devastating.
 Not only may our evening turn for the worst, but more seriously, you could potentially be left with a debilitating injury such as broken bones, and, in more severe cases, traumatic brain injuries.
-Often times this type of tragedy leaves people feeling lost and confused on what steps they should take next.
+Often times this type of tragedy leaves people feeling lost and confused about what steps they should take next.
 You may wonder who will be held accountable for your medical bills and lost wages.
 The answer depends on several factors.
-We know this is a difficult time for you, which is why the attorneys at The Law Office of Greg Prosmushkin, P.C. pledge to making sure you receive the compassionate care and the compensations that you deserve.
+We know this is a difficult time for you, which is why the attorneys at The Law Office of Greg Prosmushkin, P.C. pledge to making sure you receive the compassionate care and the compensation that you deserve.

 Every day across the United States, someone falls in a restaurant.
 Whether it’s an employee or a patron who slips and falls, these types of accidents occur with enough frequency to make claims made against these establishments some of the most pervasive types of claims in our court system.

 If you have been injured while on the property of a restaurant, you need to establish the elements of a negligence case.
-As an invitee to the property, you are owed not only the ordinary duty to ensure safety of property, but the highest duty of care for your safety.
+As an invitee to the property, you are owed not only the ordinary duty to ensure the safety of property, but the highest duty of care for your safety.